-Objective #1: Teach patients how to maximize wellness, prevent disease and manage illness
+Objective 1: To teach patients how to maximize wellness, prevent disease and manage illness

-- 6.1a) greet the patient appropriately. - 6.1b) maintain a respectful attitude. - 6.1c) demonstrate caring and respectful behaviors when interacting with patients and their families. - 6.1d) elicit the patient's view of health problem(s). - 6.1e) respond on appropriate level to patient concerns and expectations. - 6.1f) discuss how the health problem(s) affect the patient's life.
+- 6.1a) Demonstrate greeting the patient appropriately. - 6.1b) Demonstrate a respectful attitude. - 6.1c) Demonstrate caring and respectful behaviors when interacting with patients and their families. - 6.1d) Elicit the patient's view of health problem(s). - 6.1e) Respond on appropriate level to patient concerns and expectations. - 6.1f) Discuss how the health problem(s) affect the patient's life.

-- 6.1g) communicate medical information to a patient appropriate to the patient's ability to understand. - 6.1h) understand the importance of the patient-physician relationship as the cornerstone of medical care. - 6.1i) elicit patient requests, concerns, and expectation from a range of patients diverse in age, gender, and socio-cultural background.

-6.1j) demonstrate validation of the patient's feelings.
+- 6.1g) Communicate medical information to a patient appropriate to the patient's ability to understand - 6.1h) Recognize the importance of the patient-physician relationship as the cornerstone of medical care. - 6.1i) Elicit patient requests, concerns, and expectation from a range of patients diverse in age, gender, and socio-cultural background. - 6.1j) Demonstrate validation of the patient's feelings.

-- 6.1k) counsel patients regarding disease processes, management plans and preventive care. - 6.11) reach a common understanding with the patient on an elementary description of diagnosis, prognosis, and treatment plan. - 6.1m) support the patient's self-efficacy, such as acknowledging and reinforcing positive patient behavior.
+- 6.1k) Counsel patients regarding disease processes, management plans and preventive care. - 6.11) Formulate a common understanding with the patient on an elementary description of diagnosis, prognosis, and treatment plan. - 6.1m) Support the patient's self-efficacy, such as acknowledging and reinforcing positive patient behavior.

-Objective #2: Effectively teach junior students and peers
+Objective 2: To effectively teach junior students and peers

-6.2a) participate actively in small group discussions.

-6.2b) discuss the principles of adult learning theory.

-6.2c) discuss the principles of effective small group teaching.

-6.2d) discuss laboratory findings in lab and small group exercises.
+- 6.2a) Participate actively in small group discussions. - 6.2b) Discuss the principles of adult learning theory. - 6.2c) Discuss the principles of effective small group teaching. - 6.2d) Discuss laboratory findings in lab and small group exercises.
 6.2e) prepare and deliver effective presentations.

-6.2f) educate other members of the health care team on patient's disease processes.
+6.2f) Educate other members of the health care team on patient's disease processes.

-6.2g) serve as a facilitator in case-based small group discussions.

-6.2h) teach history-taking and physical examination skills to junior students.
+- 6.2g) Serve as a facilitator in case-based small group discussions. - 6.2h) Teach history-taking and physical examination skills to junior students.

-Objective #3: Make organized and concise oral presentations
+Objective 3: To deliver organized and concise oral presentations

-6.3a) present clear, well-thought out answers in problem-solving recitation sessions.

-- 6.3b) critically evaluate an article from the current literature. - 6.3c) present a comprehensive history and physical exam in a clear and concise manner in both written and oral format.
+- 6.3a) Discuss clear, well-thought out answers in problem-solving recitation sessions. - 6.3b) Critically evaluate an article from the current literature. - 6.3c) Describe a comprehensive history and physical exam in a clear and concise manner in both written and oral format.

-At the end of Phase 2, students should be able to: 6.3d) present a patient at rounds.
+6.3d) Present a patient at rounds.

-- 6.3e) communicate medical information orally to other members of the health care team (e.g. nurses, social workers, case managers, home health facilitators). - 6.3f) research a topic and provide the best evidence for management of a clinical problem.
+- 6.3e) Communicate medical information orally to other members of the health care team (e.g. nurses, social workers, case managers, home health facilitators). - 6.3f) Research a topic and provide the best evidence for management of a clinical problem.

-Objective #4: Be an effective listener
+Objective 4: To demonstrate effective listening skills

-6.4a) elicit a structured medical history.
+- 6.4a) Elicit a structured medical history.

-6.4b) elicit a comprehensive history.
+- 6.4b) Elicit a comprehensive history.

-6.4c) maintain eye contact at comfortable intervals throughout interview.
+- 6.4c) Demonstrate eye contact at comfortable intervals throughout interview.

-6.4d) encourage the patient to continue speaking, using appropriate facilitation skills.
+6.4d) Use appropriate facilitation skills, encouraging the patient to continue speaking.

-6.4e) use silence and non-verbal facilitation to encourage the patient's expression of thought and feelings.
+6.4e) Use silence and non-verbal facilitation to encourage the patient's expression of thought and feelings.

-Objective #5: Communicate with others in a non-judgmental manner
+Objective 5: To communicate with others in a non-judgmental manner

-- 6.5a) participate actively in small group sessions, engaging in appropriate discourse on controversial issues with others with differing opinions. - 6.5b) demonstrate sensitivity to gender, racial and cultural diversity. - 6.5c) describe strategies for establishing positive patient-doctor relationships. - 6.5d) conduct a sexual history in a non-judgmental manner, with empathy, and without shame or embarrassment. - 6.5e) recognize physician barriers to obtaining a sexual history and the consequences that might result from such an omission.
+- 6.5 a) Participate actively in small group sessions, engaging in appropriate discourse on controversial issues with others with differing opinions. - 6.5b) Demonstrate sensitivity to gender, racial and cultural diversity. - 6.5c) Describe strategies for establishing positive patient-doctor relationships. - 6.5d) Conduct a sexual history in a non-judgmental manner, with empathy, and without shame or embarrassment. - 6.5e) Recognize physician barriers to obtaining a sexual history and the consequences that might result from such an omission.

-6.5f) understand that physicians and patients bring attitudes, emotions, beliefs, and culture to encounters that may have significant impact upon patient-doctor interactions and outcomes.
+6.5f) Understand that physicians and patients bring attitudes, emotions, beliefs, and culture to encounters that may have significant impact upon patient-doctor interactions and outcomes.

-At the end of Phase 3, students should also be able to: 6.5g) describe patient, physician, and system barriers to effective communication.
+6.5g) Describe patient, physician, and system barriers to effective communication.

-Objective #6: Write articulate, legible and interpretable histories, physicals and progress notes
+Objective 6: To write articulate, legible and interpretable histories, physicals and progress notes.